Globe

 • The employer may require an employee to work from home by providing a notice of 48 hours.
 An employee may equally make a request to work from home, and the employer has the discretion to whether approve or deny the request.

-• The employer and the employee should enter into a work from home agreement in compliance with the WFH Regulations.
+• The employer and employee should enter a work from home agreement in compliance with the WFH Regulations.

 • A remote employee is entitled to compensation for applicable work-related expenses such as electricity, water, telecommunication, disturbance allowance for work performed during working hours, etc.